BNL-DAQ-LDRD/NeuralCompression_v2/README.md

 # NeuralCompression version 2
 Bicephalous Convolutional Autoencoder for Time-Projection Chamber Data Compression, Version 2.

-In this repo, we present code used for generating the results in [paper](https://arxiv.org/abs/2310.15026) _"Fast 2D Bicephalous Convolutional Autoencoder for Compressing 3D Time Projection Chamber Data"_ accepted to the "9th International Workshop on Data Analysis and Reduction for Big Scientific Data" ([DRBSD9](https://drbsd.github.io/))
+In this repo, we present code used for generating the results in the [paper](https://arxiv.org/abs/2310.15026) _"Fast 2D Bicephalous Convolutional Autoencoder for Compressing 3D Time Projection Chamber Data"_ accepted to the "9th International Workshop on Data Analysis and Reduction for Big Scientific Data" ([DRBSD9](https://drbsd.github.io/))